svigerske/trac-to-github/README.md

  * Text attachments are uploaded as Gist (GitHub doesn't allow to attach files to issues via the GitHub API) or all attachments are exported to files
  * References to SVN commits can be replaced by references to Githashes.
+ * Wiki pages are exported in a form that they can be uploaded to GitHub.

 Missing
 -------
+ * Wiki pages could automatically be added to a projects wiki repository.
- * Trac Wiki is not migrated
+ * History on wiki pages is not kept.

 How